thecjharries/chc-code-test/README.md

 This contains my short stab at solving the prompt below.
 See Usage for running the code; check out [my notes](./notes.md) for some analysis.

+When you see `lazy` in the comments or docs, I'm referring to things I don't want to do in my free time.
+I called them out to highlight what I would normally do were I getting paid for it.
+Were this exercise in an interview format, I'd do the same thing.
+Call out what I'm not doing in the interest of time.

 ## Usage

 This should work in theory.
 I'm too lazy to test the full initialization process from scratch.